Kitware/SMQTK/python/smqtk/web/classifier_service/api.rst

 Upload a **trained** classifier pickled and encoded in standard base64 encoding, matched with a descriptive label of that classifier's topic.

-Since all classifiers have only two result classes (positive and negative), the topic of the classifier is encoded in the descriptive label the user applies to the classifier.
+The topic of the classifier is encoded in the descriptive label the user applies to the classifier.

 Below is an example call to this endpoint via the ``requests`` python